Hiker in front of Gokyo lake, Nepal

 Yak crossing the Gokyo lake, Khumjung, Nepal

-OK, so what’s the big deal here?
-It’s actually 19 big deals: the Gokyo Lakes which sit at elevations ranging from 4,700 meters to 5,000 meters above sea level in Nepal’s Sagarmatha National Park.
+This is Everest Base Camp Plus, the ultimate version of this great adventure.
+The Gokyo Lakes sit at elevations ranging from 4,700 meters to 5,000 meters above sea level in Nepal’s Sagarmatha National Park.
 Not only are these lakes among the highest freshwater lakes in the world, they’re also mind-bogglingly beautiful to visit, not least because they’re back-dropped by a panorama of pristine snow-dusted mountains.
-Trust us, your camera trigger-finger is going to look like Arnold Schwarzenegger by the time you’ve finished taking photos of this place.
-But I digress.
+Trust us, these are views you are going to want to drink in and experience for a while, and take some mind blowing photos of to send home.

-Another great thing about the Everest Base Camp and Gokyo Lakes trek is that it very few other people actually divert onto it.
+Another great thing about the Everest Base Camp and Gokyo Lakes trek is that very few other people actually divert onto it.
 Divert onto it from what?
-Well, you see, the thing is that the Gokyo Lakes aren’t the most famous attraction in Sagarmatha National Park.
-No: that would be, erm… Mount Everest.
+Well, The Gokyo Lakes aren’t the most famous attraction in Sagarmatha National Park.
+Just like a lot of great art is bypassed in the Louvre as people flock directly to see the Mona Lisa, Mount Everest is what most adventurers come to witness in this part of the Himalaya, bypassing the absolutely astounding Gokyo Lakes.

 So you begin this moderately taxing 17-day high altitude trek by following the route that ultimately leads to the legendary Everest Base Camp.
-Just after the town of Namche though, you – wait for it! – get off the beaten track to Everest Base Camp and continue instead towards the beautiful turquoise waters of the Lakes.
+Just after the town of Namche though, you divert off the well beaten track to Everest Base Camp and continue instead towards the beautiful turquoise waters of the Lakes.

 That’s not all; if you’re up to it (of course you are) you can climb to the summit of Gokyo Ri at an altitude of about 5,360 meters to discover, to your astonishment, that it’s possible to find even better panoramic views up here.
-Word to the wise: bring spare camera batteries and a second memory card, y’know, just in case.
+Word to the wise: bring spare camera batteries and a very large memory card.

 Northern Route Kilimanjaro, Tanzania